spookylukey/django-paypal/docs/standard/ipn.rst

        def show_me_the_money(sender, **kwargs):
            ipn_obj = sender
            if ipn_obj.payment_status == ST_PP_COMPLETED:
+               # WARNING !
+               # Check that the receiver email is the same we previously
+               # set on the business field request.
+(The user could tamper
+               # with those fields on payment form before send it to PayPal)
+               if ipn_obj.receiver_email != "receiver_email@example.com":
+                   # Not a valid payment
+                   return
                # Undertake some action depending upon `ipn_obj`.
                if ipn_obj.custom == "Upgrade all users!":
                    Users.objects.update(paid=True)